Climate Change Adaptation for Resource Roads

 • Introduces the approaches for assessing for risk and vulnerability, and

 • Offers solutions and best management practices for resource road adaptation

-The pilot project consisted of applying the PIEVC protocol to a specific segment of road, the In-SHUCK-ch Forest Service Road (FSR) in the Coast Area.
-The methodology is roughly as follows:
+The pilot projects consisted of applying the PIEVC protocol to specific segments of road, the In-SHUCK-ch FSR in the Coast Area and the Tum Tum (FSR) in the South Area.
+The PIEVC methodology is roughly as follows:

 - Identify road infrastructure elements

 - Consider the reaction of the infrastructure elements to specific climate factors and projected changes to those factors due to climate change (conducted by those familiar with design, administration, maintenance and construction of the subject road)

 - Analyze vulnerability of various road infrastructure elements (given climate factors)

 Although the PIEVC protocol is a case study approach, the outcomes of the pilot PIEVC projects are intended to help define steps to better address climate change adaptation considerations for resource roads in the future.

 - Applying the PIEVC Process to FSRs in B.C.
 (PDF)